RithikBanerjee/othello/README.md

 # Classic Othello

-&emsp;&emsp; A javascript based othello game on html.
+&emsp;&emsp; A simple JavaScript based Othello, a brain boosting game.
 Othello is a strategy board game for two players, played on an 8×8 uncheckered board.
-To know more about the rules click [here](https://www.youtube.com/watch?v=Ol3Id7xYsY4).
-And to play Classic Othello click [here](https://rithikbanerjee.github.io/othello/).<br />
+To know more about the rules, click [here](https://www.youtube.com/watch?v=Ol3Id7xYsY4).
+And to play Classic Othello, click [here](https://rithikbanerjee.github.io/othello/).<br />

 ## FAQ